Independence of $\ell$ for the supports in the Decomposition Theorem: Perverse compatible systems

-To show that they have the same set of supports, we may assume that $I=\{1,2\}$.
-We may assume that either $P_1$ or $P_2$ has an open support; then so does the other.
-Let $U$ be the intersection of all open supports occurring in either $P_1$ or $P_2$, and let $\s F_i$ be the semisimple $\ol{\bb Q}_{\ell_i}$-local system $\s H^{-\dim X}(P_i|_U)$ on $U$.
-Then $U$ is regular and geometrically integral (hence satisfies the hypothesis at the beginning of \cite[Section 1.3]{Del2}), and $\s F_1$ and $\s F_2$ are $(E,I)$-compatible.
-Let
+Either $P_1$ or $P_2$ has an open support (since $X$ is the union of the closed supports), and so does the other, as one sees by restricting them to an open subset.
+Let $X^0$ be the intersection of all supports occurring in either $P_1$ or $P_2$ that are open, and let $Y$ be the union of all proper (i.e.\ $\neq X$) closed supports occurring in $P_1$ or $P_2$.
+We put $U=X^0-Y$, and let $\s F_i$ be the semisimple mixed $\ol{\Q}_{\ell_i}$-local system

-be the decomposition into irreducible lisse sheaves.
-We will show that $n=r$, that $L_j$ is $(E',I')$-compatible with $M_j$ after relabeling, for a certain extension $(E',I')$ of $(E,I)$, and that as a consequence, $L_j$ and $M_j$ have the same maximal support.